braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/installation_methods/swift_package_manager.md

 # Swift Package Manager integration

 Installing the iOS SDK via [Swift Package Manager][1] (SPM) automates the majority of the installation process for you.
-Before beginning this process, ensure that you use Xcode 13.2.1 or greater.

 ## Adding the dependency to your project